n8mob/n8mob.github.io/reference/someModelNumbers.md

 Trying to remember the make so I can try to find the model.

+I was almost certain that it was Panasonic.

+I finally typed in “National Panasonic” and I think I found it!
+National Model RS-264S

 ## Fisher-Price #826
 [Brown Fisher Price ~~Cassette~~ Tape Recorder](http://www.thisoldtoy.com/l_fp_set/toy-pages/800-899/826-fisherprictaperecorder.html)